Shutdown of funeral home that also ran body brokerage roils town

 “It would destroy him,” Montano said.

 Heather Thomas, 29, of Okmulgee, Oklahoma, recalled asking Hess to let her see her father’s body before cremating it in June 2015.
 He died in Colorado at age 46.
-A family friend had asked Hess to handle arrangements for free.“We couldn’t afford it at that time,” Thomas said.
+A family friend had asked Hess to handle arrangements for free.
+“We couldn’t afford it at that time,” Thomas said.

 Thomas, who lived out-of-state, said Hess told her that she would not want to see the body.
 Thomas insisted.
 She said Hess agreed to delay cremation until Thomas could get to Montrose.
 But when Thomas arrived at Sunset Mesa two days later, she said, Hess rudely told her the body had been cremated.
 Hess gave her and other family members some ashes, which Thomas says she still has.